pennlabs/penn-course-plan/README.md

+# Notice

+Development has moved to the [`penn-courses`](https://github.com/pennlabs/penn-courses) repository, where the Penn Course Plan frontend can be found at [`frontend/plan/`](https://github.com/pennlabs/penn-courses/tree/master/frontend/plan).

 # PennCourseSearch

 Fed up with the bloated, inefficient, and slow excuse for an online portal that is Penn InTouch, I decided to make a cleaner and simpler way for Quakers to find classes and make schedules.
 While this is not a full replacement for Penn InTouch, it acts as an improvement of the "Course Search" and "Mock Schedules" features.